Santiago de Cuba

 Santiago de Cuba is the second-largest city in Cuba and the capital city of Santiago de Cuba Province.
 It lies in the southeastern area of the island, some 870 km southeast of the Cuban capital of Havana.

 The municipality extends over 1023.8 km2, and contains the communities of Antonio Maceo, Bravo, Castillo Duany, Daiquirí, El Caney, El Cobre, El Cristo, Guilera, Leyte Vidal, Moncada and Siboney.

-Historically Santiago de Cuba was the second-most important city on the island after Havana, and remains the second-largest.
-It is on a bay connected to the Caribbean Sea and an important sea port.
-In the 2012 population census, the city of Santiago de Cuba recorded a population of 431,272 people.
+Historically Santiago de Cuba has been the second-most important city on the island after Havana, and remains the second-largest.
+It lies on a bay connected to the Caribbean Sea and is an important sea port.
+In 2022, the city of Santiago de Cuba recorded a population of 507,167 people.

 History

-Santiago de Cuba was the fifth village founded by Spanish conquistador Diego Velázquez de Cuéllar on July 25, 1515.
+Santiago de Cuba was the seventh village founded by Spanish conquistador Diego Velázquez de Cuéllar on 25 July 1515.
 The settlement was destroyed by fire in 1516, and was immediately rebuilt.
 This was the starting point of the expeditions led by Juan de Grijalba and Hernán Cortés to the coasts of Mexico in 1518, and in 1538 by Hernando de Soto's expedition to Florida.
 The first cathedral was built in the city in 1528.
 From 1522 until 1589, Santiago was the capital of the Spanish colony of Cuba.

 The city was plundered by French forces in 1553, and by English forces in 1603.
 More than 50 years later the English raided again in 1662 under Christopher Myngs.

-The city had a huge influx of French and British immigrants in the late 18th and early 19th centuries.
+The city had a huge influx of French and British immigrants in the late-18th and early-19th centuries.
 Some eighteen thousand Saint Dominican refugees, both ethnic French whites and free people of color, and African freedmen, came from Saint-Domingue in the summer of 1803 during the last days of the Haitian slave revolt, which had started in 1791.
 Other refugees had emigrated from Saint-Domingue earlier in the revolution.
 Haiti declared its independence as a republic in 1804.

 The French were withdrawing surviving troops after suffering heavy losses from warfare and yellow fever.
 The immigrants, who included freedmen as France had abolished slavery on Saint-Domingue, struggled to maintain their freedom in Cuba, which was still a slave society.
 Cuba initially allowed only white refugees, women of color, children, and loyal "domestics" to land; French troops and all men of color over the age of thirteen were held off shore, to be rapidly deported to the mainland, as they were considered a revolutionary threat.
 Some French soldiers joined other refugees in Charleston, South Carolina, or New York City; others went to New Orleans.